kjetilfjellheim/electronics_projects/projects/amplifiers/class-a/index.html.md

 # Goals
 - [x] Document schematic in Kicad
-- [ ] Do a theoretical analyis with DC
+- [x] Do a theoretical analysis with DC
-- [ ] Do a theoretical analyis with AC
+- [x] Do a theoretical analysis with AC
 - [ ] Implement schematic on breadboard
 - [ ] Test circuit and do measurements with DC
 - [ ] Test circuit and do measurements with AC